pnlbwh/multi-shell-dMRIharmonization/README.md

-### TODO ###
+# Consistency checks

+A few consistency checks are run to make sure provided data is eligible for harmonization.

+1. First image from the reference site is used as reference for all images in reference and target sites.
+B-shells and spatial resolution are extracted from the reference image.
+The b-shells and spatial resolution are compared against all images in reference and target sites.
+As long as all bvalues of each image falls within +-100 of a b-shell bvalue, the image is considered good for harmonization.

+2. Spatial resolution should match exactly.
+If reference image has 2x2x2 resolution, all other images should also have this resolution.

+3. The program can automatically determine [maximum possible spherical harmonic order](https://github.com/pnlbwh/dMRIharmonization#order-of-spherical-harmonics) (`--nshm`) for each b-shell.
+However, if a value is provided with `--nshm`, it is compared against the maximum possible spherical harmonic order to continue.

+In the event of inconsistency, the program will raise and error and user should remove the case from provided lists and try again.

+# Varying number of gradients

+A particular strength of the algorithm is its compatiblity with varying number of gradients present in images.
+As long as [the number of gradients satisfies minimum required](https://github.com/pnlbwh/dMRIharmonization#order-of-spherical-harmonics) for the spherical harmonic order, determined (`--nshm -1`) or provided(--nshm 4), data can be harmonized.

+# Sample commands

+## Create template

+    multi-shell-dMRIharmonization/lib/multi-shell-harmonization.py --ref_list ref_list.txt --tar_list tar_list.txt
+    --ref_name REF --tar_name TAR --template template
+    --create

+## Harmonize data

+    multi-shell-dMRIharmonization/lib/multi-shell-harmonization.py --tar_list tar_list.txt
+    --ref_name REF --tar_name TAR --template template
+    --process

+    multi-shell-dMRIharmonization/lib/multi-shell-harmonization.py --tar_list tar_list.txt
+    --ref_name REF --tar_name TAR --template template
+    --process --debug

+## Debug

+Runs together with `--create` and `--process`

+    multi-shell-dMRIharmonization/lib/multi-shell-harmonization.py --ref_list ref_list.txt --tar_list tar_list.txt
+    --ref_name REF --tar_name TAR --template template
+    --create --process --debug

 # Tests

-A small test data is provided with each [release](https://github.com/pnlbwh/Harmonization-Python/releases).
+A small test data is provided with each [release](https://github.com/pnlbwh/multi-shell-dMRIharmonization/releases).

 ## 1. pipeline
-You may test the whole pipeline as follows*:
+You may test the whole pipeline as follows:

-    cd lib/tests
+    cd multi-shell-dMRIharmonization/lib/tests
     ./multi_pipeline_test.sh

-NOTE: running the above test should take roughly an hour.
+**NOTE** Running the above tests might take six hours.

-`./multi_pipeline_test.sh` will download test data*, and run the whole processing pipeline on them.
-If the test is successful and complete, you should see the following output on the command line.

-    CONNECTOM mean FA:  0.675917931134666
-    PRISMA mean FA before harmonization:  0.8008729791383536
-    PRISMA mean FA after harmonization:  0.6366103024088171

 \* If there is any problem downloading test data, try manually downloading and unzipping it to `lib/tests/` folder.

 ## 2. unittest
 You may run smaller and faster unittest as follows:

     python -m unittest discover -v lib/tests/

+**TBD** This section will be expanded in future.

 # Preprocessing

-Unlike single-shell dMRIharmonization, multi-shell-dMRIharmonization does NOT support data preprocessing as of now.
+Unlike single-shell dMRIharmonization, multi-shell-dMRIharmonization does **NOT** support data preprocessing as of now.
 This is likely to change in a future release.
 Hence, the following arguments are present for legacy purpose but you should not use them.